Absolute electrode potential: Definition

-This approach differs from the approach described by Rockwood in the treatment of the electron, i.e. whether it is placed in the gas phase or in the metal.
-The electron can also be in another state, that of solvated electron in solution, as studied by Alexander Frumkin and B. Damaskin and others.
+This approach differs from the approach described by Rockwood in the treatment of the electron, i.e. whether it is placed in the gas phase or the metal.
+The electron can also be in another state, that of a solvated electron in solution, as studied by Alexander Frumkin and B. Damaskin and others.

 Determination

 The basis for determination of the absolute electrode potential under the Trasatti definition is given by the equation: